SpongeBob-369/CamLoPA-Code/README.md

 **Note**

 The 360 camera can, in fact, be detected.
 In our paper, it was undetectable due to limitations of the external USB sniffer used.
 We recommend using the TX-N600, which is capable of capturing packets from the 360 camera.
-During detection, it's best to perform large-scale indoor movements to trigger traffic from the camera.
+When detecting suspicious devices, it’s best to stay indoors and perform large movements to stimulate camera traffic.
+For camera localization, begin with active large movements inside the room, then leave the room during the second half of the detection process.